liamhays/rk3566-mcu/rk3566_mcu_notes.md

 | 15    | RO   | 0x0         | `wakeup_sys_int_st`, 1=MCU sft as wakeup source status |

-This bit is used to find the wakeup source, and bit 15 indicates when the MCU was the wakeup source.
+This bit is used to find the wakeup source, and bit 15 indicates when the MCU was the wakeup source, by my understanding.

 # Programming the MCU
-See the `hello_mailbox` example for code, but the basic flow is:
+See the `timer_irq` example for code, but the basic flow is:
+1. Disable the clock gate on the MCU, mailbox, and INTMUX---the mailbox and possible the INTMUX have the clock gate enabled in Linux by default
-1. Ensure MCU is in reset by writing to `CRU_SOFTRST_CON26`
+1. Put MCU, mailbox, and INTMUX in reset by writing to `CRU_SOFTRST_CON26`
 2. Put RISC-V code at a known address on a 64KB boundary (four low nibbles equal to 0), for example, system SRAM at 0xFDCC0000
 3. Write the RISC-V boot address to `GRF_SOC_CON4`, with system SRAM, this would be 0xFDCC
-4. Configure other MCU-related registers, like interrupts
+4. Configure other MCU-related registers
-5. Take the MCU out of reset by writing again to `CRU_SOFTRST_CON26`
+5. Take the MCU, mailbox, and INTMUX out of reset by writing again to `CRU_SOFTRST_CON26`

 # MCU Details